 I want to make sure everyone has a good time.

-I used to do it, I like it.
+I used to do it.

 And sometimes I even get behind the bar and I'll make the drinks for everybody if I can talk the owner into it.

-So, long story short, so me and Blair are looking at each other.
+So long story short, so me and Blair are looking at each other.

-There's some creepy guy that goes up to you and Jay, me and James, James were like, what is this?
+There's some creepy guy that goes up to you and me and James, James were like, what is this?

-And he's like getting in and starts touching, he starts touching you guys to try to dance with you all, and I'm like getting freaked out, angry, mad.
+He starts touching you guys to try to dance with you all.

-I walked over, I did a little jujitsu on his shoulder.
+I did a little jujitsu on his shoulder.

-Very it was a move that put him in a lot of pain very quickly.
+It was a move that put him in a lot of pain very quickly.

-And he and by the way, he flew away.
+And by the way, he flew away.

 He was gone.